-Once you get to a point where 3.8km feels normal you should be able to complete your Ironman race-day swim with plenty of energy left for the bike and run.
+Once you get to a point where 3.8km feels normal you should be able to complete your IRONMAN race-day swim with plenty of energy left for the bike and run.

 3. Do You Need Swim Nutrition?

-During an Ironman you’ll need to consume plenty of carbohydrate from sources such as gels, bars, blocks or drinks.
+During an IRONMAN you’ll need to consume plenty of carbohydrate from sources such as gels, bars, blocks or drinks.
 But should you do this during the swim?

 The answer is usually no.

-Consuming drinks and foods is very difficult while swimming in open water.
+Consuming drinks and food is very difficult while swimming in open water.
 There are several practical considerations, like how to carry the food, how to access it and how to consume it quickly while treading water.
 You’ll also be stationary while you do all of this, so there’s an obvious time cost.
 You probably won’t feel like eating either.

-An Ironman swim should be done at a relatively low intensity, at which approximately 35% of your energy comes from stored body fat and 65% from glycogen (stored carbohydrate).
+An IRONMAN swim should be done at a relatively low intensity, at which approximately 35% of your energy comes from stored body fat and 65% from glycogen (stored carbohydrate).
 So providing you pace it right you should have plenty of energy to conquer the swim without needing to consume anything until the bike section.

 That said, it’s a good idea to have an energy gel and some water 15-minutes before you start.
 This ensures your glycogen stores are topped up before you start.